somenano/SomeNano-for-Wordpress/readme.txt

 Demo site with example usage can be found here: [wordpress.somenano.com](https://wordpress.somenano.com).

+Shortcodes:

+* `[somenano_paywall]`: Insert a paywall in your post/page.
+All content below paywall will not be visible until payment is made.
+* `[somenano_paywall_numpaid]`: Insert number of payments made on that post/page.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/somenano-wordpress` directory, or install the plugin through the WordPress plugins screen directly.